Ambition is the most understated ingredient for conventional success.

 Similarly, psychiatrist Neel Burton observes that “in the West, ambition is lauded as a precondition or precursor of success, even though the Western canon itself tends to fall against it.”
 Ambition explains much of the success that exists in the United States and also why many ambitious people from around the world chose to immigrate to this country to pursue their dreams.

-The placebo phenomenon explains that what we believe we will experience from a treatment—our expectation—substantially impacts what we actually experience.
+The placebo phenomenon explains how what we believe we will experience from a treatment—our expectation—substantially impacts what we actually experience.
 Placebo has the power to alter our biology in a way that meets our expectations.
 This is one of the closest things we have to real magic.
-Geniuine ambition can be thought of as your expectation or manifestation.
+Genuine ambition can be thought of as your expectation or manifestation.

 I’ve come to realize that ambition is more than just a pretentious word.
 As in the case of Icarus, it represents the main ingredient for both the extreme good and the extreme bad.
 It’s an amplifier for all the other traits and tools we have at our disposal and it ultimately determines the direction we will take in life.